 In 2011, AVC accepted its first donation of land, a small parcel in Big Rock Wash which was subsequently funded for in-perpetuity preservation.
 Several other preserves have now been established in the immediate area.
 And, in 2012, AVC garnered mitigation funding to establish a burrowing owl and desert tortoise preserve south of Edwards Air Force Base, which we have since expanded to 100 acres.

 AVC has been "small but mighty" because of collaboration from community professionals to support habitat and wildlife conservation.
 AVC has had a strong voice in regional planning, ensuring the importance of local habitats are recognized, and that mitigation funding is implemented locally.
-AVC has developed a reputation for biological integrity in our area that is unmatched, and we are honored to fulfill preservation and stewardship projects with the California State Water Resources Control Board, California Department of Fish and Wildlife, California Energy Commission, the counties of Los Angeles, Kern and San Bernardino, Los Angeles County Sanitation District, Los Angeles County Significant Ecological Area Technical Advisory Committee, the City of Lancaster, and other local agencies.
+AVC has developed a reputation for biological integrity in our area, and we are honored to have been chosen to fulfill preservation and stewardship projects with the California State Water Resources Control Board, California Department of Fish and Wildlife, California Energy Commission, Los Angeles County Sanitation District, Los Angeles County Significant Ecological Area Technical Advisory Committee, the City of Lancaster, and other local agencies.